 Welcome to SWAHA Lodge, located in the foothills of the Ouachita Mountains on beautiful Lake Greeson.
 We are located just 6 miles north of Murfreesboro on highway 19, and only 8 miles from the Crater of Diamonds State Park that is the home of North America’s only diamond mine.

-SWAHA is family-owned and operated by Janelle Fant, her son and daughter-in-law, Kevin and Janet Fant, and their grown children, Hunter and Aspen (manager).
-They also take pride in helping raise the grandkids just as they were raised…on the water!
-We are now starting the fourth generation, with Aiden, Madyx and Easton, to carry on the family tradition.
+SWAHA is family owned and operated by Janelle Fant and her son and daughter-inlaw, Kevin and Janet Fant.
+Their grown children, Hunter and Aspen (manager) also take pride in helping with the business and they both are raising their families just as they were raised…on the water!
+We are now starting the fourth generation, with Easton, Everleigh, and Scout, to carry on the family tradition.

-SWAHA would like to thank all of their loyal customers who have helped them grow into such a successful business.
-Hard work and dedication have been a big factor but the Fant’s agree their guests make it worthwhile.
-They have numerous repeat customers and they have noted several families on the second, third, and fourth generations returning for family vacations and reunions.
+SWAHA would like to thank all their loyal customers who have helped them grow into such a successful business over the past 50+ years.
+Hard work and dedication have been a big factor but the Fants agree their guests make it worthwhile.
+They have numerous repeat customers and they have noted several families on the second, third, fourth, and now fifth generations returning for family vacations.
 Many of the families have made SWAHA an annual trip for generations and that is what we, here at SWAHA, love to see.
 Please let us extend our greatest appreciation to you as a valued customer and let us include you in our family.
 We hope you make this your home away from home and make lots of lasting memories here at SWAHA Lodge.
 Please enjoy your stay and be safe on your journey home.